dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 ## Outro ##
 Raft was quite an interesting challenge that required plenty of reading apart from the Raft paper itself.
-My understanding of Raft and distributed systems improved a lot during this excercise.
-However there are still plenty of things I have missed or deliberately ommited.
+My understanding of Raft and distributed systems improved a lot during this exercise.
+However there are still plenty of things I have missed or deliberately omitted.
 I hope one day I will implement something like this in production system gaining more experience/understanding to share.

 ## References ##